The Bad Girl Myth

 A BRIEF HISTORY OF BAD GALS

-Good girl, bad girl, Kinda like Cruella’s hair in the subsequent real actor movies.
-In the visual language of our European based culture, we are still grappling with the black and white divide, which is still a bit of teenage way of seeing things.
+Good girl, bad girl, Kinda like Cruella’s hair in the subsequent real actor movies, black and white.
+In the visual language of our European based culture, we are still grappling with the black and white divide, which is still a teenage way of seeing things.
 Almost 60 years after feminism and the pill we still evaluate a girl/woman behaviour and presentation as a benchmark of how Bad she is.
 And, yes, I see you judging that girl who is baring her midriff.

 DISNEY’S VILLAINESSES ARE CROW-ING